Open-ForBC/OpenForBC-Benchmark/benchmarks/blender_benchmark/README.md

 ✅ CPU
 ✅ GPU (Tested:CUDA)

-The Benchmark has been hardcoded to run on GPU due to this software being a GPU benchmark.
+- The Benchmark has been hardcoded to run on GPU as this software is a GPU benchmark.

+- The benchmark responds to **verbosity** in the range of 0-3 (integer value).

 Official Blender Benchmark CLI [docs](bin/README.txt).